EDUCBA Logo

 • Backlog: List the requirements in the form of a story and prioritize them in descending order.

-• Sprints: This basic work unit needs to required to achieve the backlog requirement packet.
+• Sprints: This basic work unit must be required to achieve the backlog requirement packet.

-• Scrum Meetings: There need to be at least 15 minutes daily stand up so that any impediments in the sprint packets can be.
+• Scrum Meetings: There needs to be at least 15 minutes daily stand up so that any impediments in the sprint packets can be.

-• Reviews and Demos: There will be Reviews and demos so that the work packet can be tracked and if any changes that can be.
+• Reviews and Demos: There will be Reviews and demos so that the work packet can be tracked and any changes can be made.

 2. Extreme Programming